ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 ### Consensus layer issuance {#cl-issuance-post-merge}

-Consensus layer issuance continues today as it did prior to The Merge, with small rewards for validators who attest to and propose blocks.
+Consensus layer issuance continues today as before The Merge, with small rewards for validators who attest to and propose blocks.
 Validator rewards continue to accrue to _validator balances_ that are managed within the consensus layer.
-Unlike the current accounts which are able transact on the Mainnet, these are separate Ethereum accounts where validator funds will not be withdrawable/transferrable until the upcoming Shanghai upgrade.
-This means that although new ETH is still being issued, 100% of consensus layer funds remains locked and unavailable to the market until this upgrade occurs.
+Unlike the current accounts, which can transact on Mainnet, these are separate Ethereum accounts where validator funds will not be withdrawable/transferrable until the upcoming Shanghai upgrade.
+This means that although new ETH is still being issued, 100% of consensus layer funds remain locked and unavailable to the market until this upgrade occurs.

 When validator withdrawals are enabled, stakers will be incentivized to remove their _earnings/rewards (balance over 32 ETH)_ as these funds are otherwise not contributing to their stake weight (which maxes at 32).